-[64:12] You shall obey God and you shall obey the messenger.
-If you shall turn away, then the sole mission of our messenger is to deliver the message.
+[64:12] And you shall obey God and shall obey the messenger.
+Then if you have turned away, then only upon our messenger is the conveyance of the clear message.

-[5:99] The sole duty of the messenger is to deliver the message, and God knows everything you declare and everything you conceal.
+[5:99] Not upon the messenger except the conveyance, and God knows what you reveal and what you conceal.

-[33:30] O wives of the prophet, if any of you commits gross sin, the retribution will be doubled for her.
-This is easy for God to do.
+[33:30] O wives of the prophet, whoever among you commits of proven immorality, the punishment will be doubled for her.
+And it has been that is easy for God.

-[33:31] Any one of you who obeys God and His MESSENGER, and leads a righteous life, we will grant her double the recompense, and we have prepared for her a generous provision.
+[33:31] And whoever among you is obedient to God and His messenger, and has done as righteous, we will give her 2-fold reward and we have prepared for her a generous provision.

-[33:33] You shall settle down in your homes, and do not mingle with the people excessively, like you used to do in the old days of ignorance.
-You shall observe the Contact Prayers (Salat), and give the obligatory charity (Zakat), and obey God and His messenger.
-God wishes to remove all unholiness from you, O you who live around the Sacred Shrine, and to purify you completely.
+[33:33] And you shall settle down in your homes, and you are not to display yourselves as displaying of the older days of ignorance.
+You shall observe the Contact Prayer, and shall give the Obligatory Charity, and shall obey God and His messenger.
+God only wishes to remove the impurity from you, O family of the Shrine, and to purify you a complete purification.

-[5:15] O people of the scripture, our messenger has come to you to proclaim for you many things you have concealed in the scripture, and to pardon many other transgressions you have committed.
-A beacon has come to you from God, and a profound scripture.
+[5:15] O people of the scripture, certainly, has come to you our messenger to make clear for you much of what you have done to conceal of the scripture, and to overlook from much.
+Certainly, has come to you from God a light and a clear scripture.

 Note: Since Muhammad was not knowledgeable in the previous scriptures, he was not aware of what were concealed in them being the gentile prophet (Al-Nabiya Al-Ummiya) (7:157) while he has been figured to be the unlettered prophet by the ignorant scholars is a misinterpretation.